hep-gc/docker/README.md

 #Shoal Docker Repository

-This repository contains the Docker files for packaging the various components of the [Shoal](https://github.com/hep-gc/shoal) web cachce publishing system.
-For details of how show works checkout the [Shoal GitHib Page](https://github.com/hep-gc/shoal)
+This repository contains the Docker files for packaging the various components of the [Shoal](https://github.com/hep-gc/shoal) web cache publishing system.
+For details of how shoal works checkout the [Shoal GitHib Page](https://github.com/hep-gc/shoal)

 ## Avalable Dockers